AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 ## Community features and benefits

-Communities allow you to easily and securely share operational data with business partners.
+Communities allow you to easily and securely share operational data with trusted business partners.

-### Connect with business partners
+### Connect with trusted business partners

-Establish a community by creating it and then inviting other tenants owned by business partners.
+Establish a community by creating it and then inviting your trusted business partners to join from their tenant.
 Each invitation is a three-way handshake.
 The Tenant Administrator that established the community, also known as the Community Owner, sends an email invitation to a Tenant Administrator from another tenant.
-The business partner then accepts the invitation.
-The original Tenant Administrator who issued the invitation confirms it, allowing the partner to join the community.
+The trusted business partner then accepts the invitation.
+The original Tenant Administrator who issued the invitation confirms it, allowing the trusted partner to join the community.
 After confirmation, users from the newly confirmed tenant can view data from other community tenants or share data streams from their own tenant with the community.

 ### Scalable

-Communities allow you to share your data streams with multiple business partners in a standardized way.
+Communities allow you to share your data streams with multiple trusted business partners in a standardized way.
 Each community supports membership for an unlimited number of tenants, and each tenant can join an unlimited number of communities.

 ### Multi-tenant users and permissions